GOVTNZ/print-ready/README.md

 3. **Implementation Tips:**
 - The generated HTML strings for page information and links are highly customizable—feel free to modify them to fit your needs or apply additional styles using the `js-print-only` class for print-specific styling.
-- By default the `'h1'` element for the page title but you can provide a custom selector as the second optional argument.
+- By default the `'h1'` elements content is used for the page title but you can provide a custom selector as the second optional argument to override this.

     ```javascript
     generatePrintablePageInformation(siteName, 'custom-selector')